LEIJONA

-Vacant jail will be reinvented as much-needed housing
+98 jail cells reinvented as much-needed housing

 "New History was instrumental in navigating the construction challenges of a complex building while meeting historic tax credit design requirements for a project that had been dismissed as impossible."